julian-barker/reading-notes/201/class-04.md

     - Both programmers are more focused
     - Both programmers can learn from each other
     - Pair programming improves social skills important to working on teams
-    - Pair programming helps prepare for potential job intterviews
+    - Pair programming helps prepare for potential job interviews
     - Pair programming is frequently used for new hires, so being accustomed to it can prepare you to be off to a good start in a new job